martinpoljak/gif-info/README.md

 processing of the big files too.
 Doesn't perform [LZW][2] decompressing, returns raw data for both color tables and images.

-Two different approaches are available: **streaming** and **static**.
+Two different approaches are available: **sequential** and **static**.
 First one yields "stream" of objects which are equivalent to functional blocks in the GIF file and which contain low-level GIF data.
 It's equivalent of for example [SAX][3] parser although, of sure, less complex.
 The other one provides classical single object-like access to interpreted file informations.
-Principially it's similar to [DOM][4].

 Examples of both are available in the `bin` directory. `git-info` command writes out content of the static information object, `git-dump`